-Crown corporations exercising authority under Section 33 of the FAA
+Crown corporations exercising authority under Section 33 of the Financial Administration Act.

-Several Crown corporations, including the Canadian Dairy Commission, Telefilm Canada and Export Development Canada have been delegated signing authority under Section 33 of the FAA (see Appendix C).
+Several Crown corporations, including the Canadian Dairy Commission, Telefilm Canada and Export Development Canada have been delegated signing authority under Section 33 of the Financial Administration Act (FAA) (refer to Appendix C).
 In addition, the Canada Mortgage and Housing Corporation administers certain programs for the Government.
 Some activities of these programs are recorded in the Consolidated Revenue Fund (CRF).
 These corporations must make representations, which are specifically mentioned in the predrafted Letter of Representation, for those activities that are recorded in the CRF.